The Southern Vampire Mysteries: Vampires

-Two years prior to the first novel's timeline (in 2002 according to the Sookieverse timeline), vampires around the world revealed themselves, via television, to the world as actual, and not mythical, beings after the development of a synthetic blood product (the most popular marketed brand of which is called "TrueBlood") that provided adequate sustenance for vampires and therefore did not require them to feed on human blood.
+Two years before the first novel's timeline (in 2002 according to the Sookieverse timeline), vampires around the world revealed themselves, via television, to the world as actual, and not mythical, beings after the development of a synthetic blood product (the most popular marketed brand of which is called "TrueBlood") that provided adequate sustenance for vampires and therefore did not require them to feed on human blood.

 Worldwide, reaction to the vampires' "Great Revelation" is mixed.
 The policy in Muslim countries is death and torture for vampires, while most African nations, Argentina, and Bosnia refuse to acknowledge vampires' existence.
 Some nations, such as France, Germany, and Italy, acknowledge vampires and do not torture them, but do not give them equal rights as citizens.
-Canada, Japan, Mexico, Scandinavian countries, Switzerland, the United Kingdom, and the United States are more tolerant; however, even in the US, vampires are not permitted certain rights like the right to marry.
+Canada, Japan, Mexico, Scandinavian countries, Switzerland, the United Kingdom, and the United States are more tolerant; However, even in the US, vampires are not permitted certain rights like the right to marry.

 Rather than acknowledging the legend that vampires are deceased humans who have risen from the dead to prey on the living, the vampires insist they are simply the victims of a medical condition that makes them allergic to sunlight and affects their dietary needs.

 Vampires are pale and cold, possess unfathomable strength and speed, and have keen senses of hearing, smell, and vision.
 This makes it easy for them to protect themselves.
-They also have the ability to remain completely still, expressionless, and silent.
+They can also remain completely still, expressionless, and silent.
 Vampires can control the minds of humans ("glamor", often seen as a form of hypnosis) by staring into a human's eyes and speaking in a soothing, trance-inducing voice.
 Vampires can induce complete or partial amnesia in a glamored human, and can compel them to do anything the vampire desires.
 A few vampires can even fly; others may have other powers and abilities.